Wealth and Financial Freedom.

 It’s built in redundancy to help mitigate risk.

 So give it a go, you won’t regret it.

 I would also suggest, while you’re at the church or online giving, stay for the message from the pastor, maybe he’ll say something that resonates with you.

 Pillar #2) Living a Debt Free Lifestyle

-However, I still owe on both my homes and one of my cars.
-More importantly, we both owe on our student loans which to this day is the worst financial decision of my life.
+However, I still owe on both my homes and one of my cars (and student loans – yuck!).

 Is it slower?
 That depends on how you look at it.